 Does taking fluphenazine increase the chance of having a baby with a birth defect?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-It is not known whether fluphenazine would increase the chance for birth defects.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 There are no well controlled studies on fluphenazine use during pregnancy in humans.
 Animal studies have raised some concern about a higher chance for birth defects.
 However, animal studies cannot always predict how a medication would affect a human pregnancy.
+It is not known whether fluphenazine would increase the chance for birth defects in humans.

 Could taking fluphenazine cause other pregnancy complications?